munin-monitoring/munin/doc/reference/munin-async.rst

 SEE ALSO
 ========

+See :ref:`munin` for an overview over munin.

 See also :ref:`node-async` for more information and examples of how to configure munin-async.